 The extinguishers will be serviced and maintained as part of an annual contract.
 This contract will be monitored via the safety premises inspection.
-Any faults must be reported to the Headteacher for immediate remedial action.
+Any faults must be reported to the Headteacher or Bursar for immediate remedial action.
 Emergency evacuation notices are displayed in all classrooms.
 The Headteacher will ensure that these notices are displayed in a prominent position as part of the premises inspection.

 Any pupil with special needs must be given special consideration by their class teacher as to whether or not a Personal Emergency Evacuation Plan (PEEP) is required.
-This will need to be devised with the Headteacher, if the class teacher or Inclusion Manager identify a particular problem.
+This will need to be devised with the Headteacher, if the class teacher or SENCO identify a specific issue.